Protect yourself, your family and the community

 Each person receiving the flu vaccination must complete the consent form before receiving the shot.

 On the day of your flu vaccination appointment – if you are feeling ill with cold- or flu-like symptoms, you should reschedule your appointment for when you are feeling well again.
 We cannot vaccinate patients with a fever of 100.4 or greater.

-- Each person in your vehicle who will be receiving a flu shot, must have already pre-registered.
+- Each person in your vehicle who will be receiving a flu shot, must have complete the flu vaccine consent form.

 - Bring your ID.

 - Everyone in the vehicle ages 2+ must wear a mask.